depot-hep/ml-lpi/README.md

 ### Lecture recordings
 The video recordings of lectures are stored [here.](https://drive.google.com/file/d/1QuuOI90HoC299y6wI4VBgcvfLFjlhCgp/view?usp=sharing)

+### Announcements

+All the announcements and news related to the course are being posted in [this](https://t.me/joinchat/AAAAAFKpVt6uUk49Io0yFQ) Telegram channel (in Russian)

 ### Prerequisites
 There is not much needed to start exploring things: basics of calculus, linear algebra, statistics and some understanding of programming (not necessarily Python).
 However, you still need to setup a few things to go ahead with coding, so please refer to [these instructions](https://www.notion.so/Getting-started-5c28a72ae7c84828a916d2644d084176) where we guide you through the essential process of preparing the coding environment.